Challenge yourself: Take courses on the UC Santa Cruz campus

 Summer quarter enrollment

 The Open Campus program is available during the fall, winter, and spring quarters only.
 Refer to the UCSC academic calendar.
-In the summer quarter, courses are available through UCSC Summer Session.
+Interested in summer school?
+Visit UCSC Summer Session.

 ADA accommodations for Open Campus students